APTrust/dart-docs/docs/dart2/users/jobs/upload.md

+---
+description: >-
+  Choose one or more upload targets for a DART 2 job from the storage services configured in your installation.
+---

 # Uploads

 You can specify one or more upload targets on the uploads page.
 Simply check the box beside each target you want to upload to.